Frequently Asked Questions

 It is recommended that females do not get pregnant for two years after the surgery.

 Q10.
 Will you work with my internist/family practitioner?

 A10.
 Yes, we exchange information with your physician on a regular basis as you are going through our program.
 Of course, you can elect not to notify your physician for privacy reasons.

 Q11.
 Are the surgeons members of a bariatric society?

 A11.
 The surgeons from our team all are members of the American Bariatric Society.

 Q12.
 What sets your program apart from the others?

 A12.
-The ReStart Center offers an unparalleled combination of expertise, counseling and support, all key factors in achieving weight loss success.
+The Center for Bariatric Surgery offers an unparalleled combination of expertise, counseling and support, all key factors in achieving weight loss success.
 We have one of the most comprehensive programs because we provide extensive teaching and support for our patients: before, during and after surgery.
 Combine that with our well-rounded, experienced team and it is clear that we provide real options for those considering surgery to address their obesity.

 Call us for more information 219-738-5617.